General Dynamics F-16 Fighting Falcon operational history: Bosnia 1993–1995

+Kosovo 1999

+6 Norwegian F-16s were sent to Grazzanise Air Base in Italy to participate in Operation Allied Force for combat air patrol.

 Afghanistan – Enduring Freedom

 In October 2002, a tri-national force of 18 Norwegian, Danish, and Dutch F-16 fighter-bombers, with one Dutch Air Force KC-10A tanker, flew to the Manas Air Base in Kyrgyzstan, to support the NATO ground forces in Afghanistan as a part of the Operation Enduring Freedom.
 One of the missions was Operation Desert Lion.